TrianePeart/8-0-weather-app-project/readme.md

 In particular, make sure to include the following:

-- [ ] The main section of the page should be filled in with relevant information received from the API.
+- [X] The main section of the page should be filled in with relevant information received from the API.
 (More detailed information below.)
-- [ ] Three sections below the main section should show information for the next few days.
+- [X ] Three sections below the main section should show information for the next few days.
-- [ ] CSS Grid should be used throughout to structure the page.
+- [X] CSS Grid should be used throughout to structure the page.
 - [ ] The sidebar retains a link to the search.

 #### Multiple Searches